Reviews You Can Rely On

 Credit: Ross Robinson

-We feel the Hest most closely resembles a house pillow in comfort, followed closely by the REI Trailbreak.
-Both are very comfortable pillows; however, the Hest has a thicker, denser foam core, resulting in a higher level of comfort.
+We feel the Hest most closely resembles a house pillow in comfort — it has a thick, dense foam core, resulting in a high level of comfort.
 The Sea to Summit Aeros didn't overwhelm us in this metric, despite having a thin layer of down.
 However, as an inflatable pillow, it goes a long way and is much more comfortable than other super lightweight inflatable pillows.
 The Therm-a-Rest Air Head Down is another inflatable topped with a thin down layer.
 We found this extra layer very effective and feel that the Air Head and Aeros are more comfortable than their strictly inflatable peers.
 When compared side by side, the Air Head Down is more comfortable than the Aeros Down.

 Also scoring decent marks for comfort is the Rumpl Stuffable Fleece.
 This pillow utilizes extra socks, clothing, or jackets as its fill.
 Due to the variation of possible stuffing, we had a little trouble assessing its true comfort.
 However, with careful and strategic stuffing of the sleeve, it can provide above-average comfort.